sarmstrong/text_twist/Readme.md

 + Manage sessions and socket id's

-+ Server offline functionality

-+ Disconnect events for current game
++ Better cross challenger event messaging

-+ Notification that a challenge has been rejected
++ Notification that a challenge has been rejfected

 + Garbage cleanup for game store

 + Better game continuation

-+ Show games in progress to other users

 + Socket errors in browsers that don't support websockets

++ Move game logic to shared object between server and client